 We continue to focus on marketing communications and actively participate in various meetings and congresses to present our research to investors and potential partners.
-In November, we participated in BioEurope, the world's largest business development and partnership conference, which was held in Munich this year.
-We continue to encounter growing interest from institutional investors, pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.
+In March, we participated in BioEurope, one of the world's largest business development and partnership conferences, which was held in Barcelona.
+We continue to experience growing interest from institutional investors, pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership, and the company is in discussions with several potential players.